Excitement in the air

 Cherry on the Cake

-I so loved this meet , the office , the interactions we had that I have resolved not to miss any of such events in the future even if it is conducted on my working day and on a parting note would like to put across what Yashodhara Lal said ‘Happy ending is not important.The Sense of Completion is what is important’.I would rather say that the day ended happily for me with a sense of completion of having had a fruitful interaction!
+I so loved this meet, the office, the interactions we had that I have resolved not to miss any of such events in the future even if it is conducted on my working day.On a parting note, I would like to re-emphasize what Yashodhara Lal said ‘Happy ending is not important.The Sense of Completion is what is important’.I would rather say that the day ended happily for me with a sense of completion of having had a fruitful interaction with many wonderful bloggers and writers !